Contact departments directly!

 you will be at Central Michigan University.
 Is it for 3, 4 or 5 years?
 Employers prefer to spend their time training employees who plan to be around for a few years.
 Be persistent.

-In other words, don't give up seeking that on-campus position you would really like to have.
+Don't give up seeking that on-campus position you would really like to have.
 Prospective employers will appreciate (and remember) your eagerness and enthusiasm.

 YOUR JOB SEARCH STRATEGY: